G-Node/python-odml/docs/index.md

 - We have assembled a set of [tutorials](http://github.com/G-Node/python-odml/blob/master/doc/tutorial.rst "Python Tutorial").

+### Python convenience scripts

+The Python installation features two convenience commandline scripts.

+- `odmlconversion`: Converts odML files of previous file versions into the current one.
+- `odmltordf`: Converts odML files to the supported RDF version of odML.

+Both scripts provide detailed usage descriptions by adding the help flag to the command.

+    odmlconversion -h
+    odmltordf -h

 ## Support

 If you experience problems using *odml* feel free to join our IRC channel